wet-boew/wet-boew-moodle/README.md

 ## System Requirements

-WET-BOEW-Moodle will initially be released for Moodle 3.1.x LTS (Long Term Support) but be supported on Apache based web servers only.
+WET-BOEW-Moodle is compatible with Moodle 3.1.x LTS (Long Term Support) on Apache based web servers only.
 Details of [Web server, database and web browser requirements](https://docs.moodle.org/dev/Moodle_3.1_release_notes#Server_requirements) can be found on Moodle.org.
 Support for other versions of Moodle may be added at a later date depending on the level of interest.

 Note: The WET-BOEW-Moodle theme will also include web based mobile support on iOS and Android devices.